I. Introduction

 A. The Presumption Against the Use of Racial Classifications

 “It is well established that when the government distributes burdens or benefits on the basis of individual racial classifications, that action is reviewed under strict scrutiny.
 Johnson v.
 California, 543 U. S. 499, 505–506 (2005) ; Grutter v.
 Bollinger, 539 U. S. 306, 326 (2003) ; Adarand, supra, at 224.
 As the Court recently reaffirmed, “ ‘racial classifications are simply too pernicious to permit any but the most exact connection between justification and classification.’ ” Gratz v.
 Bollinger, 539 U. S. 244, 270 (2003) (quoting Fullilove v.
 Klutznick, 448 U. S. 448, 537 (1980) (Stevens, J., dissenting); brackets omitted).
 In order to satisfy this searching standard of review, the school districts must demonstrate that the use of individual racial classifications in the assignment plans here under review is “narrowly tailored” to achieve a “compelling” government interest.
-Adarand, supra, at 227.”33
+Adarand, supra, at 227.”37

-an official government label
+- an official government label or designation

-proclaiming, identifying or designating the race
+- proclaiming, identifying or specifying the race

-of a particular individual,
+- of a particular individual,

-on the person or individual classified
+- on the person or individual classified.

 Example 1